NATURAL INTRAOCULAR PHOTOACTIVATION OF COMPOUNDS TO FIGHT RETINOPATHIES

 - Reduce the therapeutic oral dose compared to existing anti-angiogenic therapy in cancer, thereby increasing the safety of the treatment

-This is achieved by absorbing a minute amount of the chemically and biologically stable molecules, resulting in an extremely low plasma concentration and relying on a biological mechanism in the eye to activate the molecules to tether them to retinal target receptors and thereby extract them from the blood.
+This is achieved by absorbing a minute amount of the chemically and biologically stable molecules, resulting in an extremely low plasma concentration.
+We rely on a biological mechanism in the eye to activate the molecules to tether them to retinal target receptors and thereby extract them from the blood.

 Proof-of-Concept Proposal